better-internet/radworks-docs/docs/community/03_governance_overview.md

 * Changes to parameters of Treasury-governed contracts (e.g. Drips)

 **Offchain Governance**
-Offchain governance is used to gain community consensus.
+Offchain governance is used to gain community consensus on decisions.
 Currently, consensus is needed for:
 *  Confirming a proposal with executable code is ready to be voted on onchain (also known as [Formal Review](https://github.com/radicle-foundation/radworks-governance/blob/main/manual.md#formal-review))
 *  Proposals that do not include executable code, but still require consensus from the community